Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 [Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) (not to be confused with [_Worklets_](https://developer.mozilla.org/en-US/docs/Web/API/Worklet) or raw [_Workers_](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)) represents a proxy between the browser and the network – they allow you to intercept requests made by your application and handle each one separately enabling offline access, browser-level caching and more.

-Like Workers, service workers are executed on a different thread and communicate with the main one – your web application, via an API: since Workers are on a different thread, they don't have direct access to any of your web app internals.
+Like Workers, service workers are executed on a different thread and communicate with the main one – your web application, via an API: since Workers are on a different thread, they don’t have direct access to any of your web app internals.
 Workers generally offer more functionality than the standard browser API and Service Workers, i.e. to send push notifications, create periodic background tasks, hook into OS internals ([Share Target API](https://developers.google.com/web/updates/2016/09/navigator-share), …).

-In order to use Workers, your website must be served over HTTPS.
-Even if service Workers are not compatible with some web browsers, you can safely add them in your application – it will not break the experience for any user (_progressive enhancement_).
+To use Workers, your website must be served over HTTPS.
+Even if service Workers are not compatible with some web browsers, you can safely add them to your application – it will not break the experience for any user (_progressive enhancement_).

 [`@vue/cli-plugin-pwa`](https://github.com/vuejs/vue-cli/tree/dev/packages/@vue/cli-plugin-pwa) should take care of creating a Service Worker.
-The generated Service Worker will cache all builded resources.
-If you want to create a service worker manually, you can modify this behaviour in the `vue.config.js` file by adding the following lines:
+The generated Service Worker will cache all built resources.
+If you want to create a service worker manually, you can modify this behavior in the `vue.config.js` file by adding the following lines:

 ```typescript
 module.exports = {